 The link between aggression, dominance and serotonin is complex.
 Research suggests that achieving dominance triggers serotonin, which has a calming.
 Let's apply this to human beings rather than geopolitical abstractions.
 Imagine an old ladies' knitting club, or a young men's motorcycle club.
 Every group has some individuals that are more dominant than others.
 When two or more mammals gather, some tend to dominate and some tend to submit.
 Once the status relations are agreed to, things calm down.
 Sometimes the dominant prevents aggression among the less-dominant.
 It's not easy being a mammal.
 I am not suggesting that we dominate each other.
 I'm saying that people who deny this natural phenomenon and cling to collectivist fantasies are often disguising their own dominance-seeking.

-More information about this huge topic is available in my book, I Mammal: Why Your Brain Links Status and Happiness.
+My book, I Mammal: Why Your Brain Links Status and Happiness offers a plan for feeling good in a world where everyone is a mammal.
 And there's more on this subject in my reply to PT Blogger Jennifer Baker's "Who is worse off than I am?
 There, I feel better now" - One-upping Is a Mammalian Survival Strategy.